davestewart/davestewart-content/content/blog/work/extension-versioning/index.md

 >
 > - added support for context menus
 > - made shortcut keys combos clearer
->
-> Tabs
->
 > - ...

-If and when the notes make it into your public-facing site, they are much easier to work from in this format.
+If and when the notes make it into your public-facing site, they are much easier to develop in this format.
+Many products, such as [Chrome](https://blog.chromium.org/) and [Chrome Dev Tools](https://developer.chrome.com/blog/new-in-devtools-115/) use their blog to provide additional context.

 Also, for developers, GitHub already provides a neat log of [changes](https://github.com/octocat/linguist/compare/v2.2.0...octocat:v2.3.3) between releases by [comparing commits](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/viewing-and-comparing-commits/comparing-commits).

 ### Summary

-Just to recap:
+To summarise:

-- Think `sprint.feature.fix.build` vs `major.minor.fix.build`
+- Think `sprint.feature.fix.build` vs `major.minor.patch.build`
-- The `major` version identifies the *start* (rather than the end) of the work
+- `major` versions signify the *start* (rather than the end) of a block of product features
-- Versions count *from* (rather than to) the next `major` version
+- `minor` versions count *from* the current `major` version
+- `minor` versions are released as and when they make sense
-- Work is *beta by definition* (for any version) until released
+- Work is *beta by definition* until published
-- Release the first `minor` version that communicates the idea of the sprint
-- Release additional `minor` and `patch` releases as required
-- Use `build` versions to disambiguate changes whilst testing
+- Use `build` versions to identify changes in code more granular than the feature level

-## A few last thoughts
+- Create `patch` releases as needed

+Note that this approach may not suit you and your project (and you should do what suits you) but is something I shall be moving forwards with, for now.

+I'll be sure to update this post if anything changes or I notice any shortcomings!

+## Addendum

 ### How do other extensions handle versioning?